 Middle School Math Teachers, we would love to give you THREE math tasks that you can use for the next school year!
-They are designed to be used in the classroom or with distance learning!
+You can get them paper-based or digital!
 Click the link below, enter your email address and we send these right over to your email.
 Then, read below for different ways to incorporate them into your classroom!

 This is a thank you for all the hard work you have done during this pandemic.
 We thought a freebie that was…